jrpryer/lore/Ydi-Kaari/Encyclopedia/Vampyrs.md

 **The Long Game:** Orchestrated the four houses' emergence, coached his brothers on presentation, positioned them as essential to Theocracy stability _before_ revealing their nature.
 His genius is understanding that the Church doesn't want to destroy them—it wants to _save_ them.
 So he gives them a project: wealthy families desperately seeking a cure, willing to fund anything.

 **Motivations:** Legitimacy through institution-building.
-He wants to cure the curse not for redemption but because mortality limits political power.
-If they could walk in sunlight, breed true heirs, and die naturally at 800 like Elvi, they'd rule Cara-Duhn within three generations.
+He wants to cure the curse not for redemption but because their limitations weaken thier political power.
+If they could walk in sunlight, breed true heirs, and die naturally like normal Elvi, they'd rule Cara-Duhn within three generations.

 **Personality:** Charismatic without warmth, calculated without coldness.
 Brilliant at reading rooms and people.
 Views mortals as pieces on a game board—not with contempt, but with a strategist's detached interest.
 Every conversation is a negotiation.
 Every smile costs something.

 **Relationships:**
 - Chairs the monthly four-house coordination meetings
 - Tense relationship with Caelum (needs his piety, resents his guilt)
 - Collaborative but distant with Valens (they need each other, neither likes the other)